 - Must provide a resumé outlining work and volunteer experience since full-time attendance at school

 2.3 Learning skills

 Student success in college depends as much on well-developed learning skills and attitudes as on prior academic achievement.
 While achievement is of major importance in the admissions process, other skills such as being able to work independently, participating on a team, being well-organized, developing good work habits, and showing initiative, are those that result in the greatest success in college.
 By contrast, students lacking these skills are less likely to become well-integrated into college programs and are more likely to leave without completion.
 Applicants should therefore develop these skills and attitudes before beginning their college programs.

 2.4 College preparatory programs/academic and career preparation

-Applicants who have successfully completed college preparatory programs and Academic and Career Entrance (ACE) upgrading are eligible for admission to post-secondary diploma or certificate programs (not applicable to degree or graduate certificate programs) providing that admission requirements and deadlines have been met (not applicable to highly competitive post-secondary certificate or diploma programs).
+Applicants who have successfully completed college preparatory programs and Academic and Career Entrance (ACE) upgrading are eligible for admission to post-secondary diploma or certificate programs (not applicable to degree or graduate certificate programs) providing that admission requirements and deadlines have been met (not applicable to highly competitive post-secondary certificate programs).
 Note: To meet the grade 12 C level math requirement the ACE Math AACE1003 does not qualify.

 2.5 English language proficiency